daily-demos/recording-vector-store/README.md

 The demo implements two transcription models to choose from:

 1. Whisper.
 This is an implementation that does not depend on any third-party APIs.
 The whisper model of choice is downloaded to the machine running the server component.
 2. Deepgram.
-If a Deepgram API key is specified in your local `.env` file, the server will use Deepgram's Nova-tier model to detect filler words.
+If a Deepgram API key is specified in your local `.env` file, the server will use Deepgram's Nova-tier model.

 More transcribers can be added by following the same interface as the above.
 Just place your implementation into `server/transcription/` and add your new transcriber to the `Transcribers` enum in `server/store.py`